 - Basket it: A woven or metal log holder brings in more texture.

-- Birch logs: Light bark equals winter chic, IMO.
+- Birch logs: Light bark equals winter chic.

 11. Add A Soft Glow With Fairy Lights

-Twinkle lights aren’t just for trees.
+Twinkle lights aren’t just for trees, or even for your winter door.
 Drape them into garlands or tuck them into lanterns for a dreamy, low-effort glow.

 Smart Placement